microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 __Not yet implemented:__ unsigned types (`acc.ScalarType.uint8/16/32/64`)

 ## Accera program stages
-We take a step back to describe the stages of an Accera program:
+Let’s take a step back to describe the stages of Accera program:

 * `Nest`: A nest captures the logic of a simple nest, without any optimizations or implementation details.
 * `Schedule`: A `Nest` is used to create a schedule.
 The schedule controls the order in which the nest iterations are visited.
 Multiple schedules can be fused into a single schedule, which may no longer represent a simple nest.
 * `Plan`: A `Schedule` is used to create a plan.
-A plan controls the implementation details that are specific to a specific target platform (e.g., data caching strategy, vectorization, assignment of arrays and caches to different types of memory).
+A plan controls the implementation details that are specific for a target platform (e.g., data caching strategy, vectorization, assignment of arrays and caches to different types of memory).
 * `Package`: A `Plan` is used to create a function in a function package.
 The package is then compiled and emitted.

 Once a package is emitted, the Accera functions contained in it can be called from external client code.
 This external code is typically not written using Accera.